ucsb-csw8/s23/about.md

     2% Weekly reflection;
        2 lowest/missing will be dropped
-    8% Course Participation: in-class activities + iClicker 4 lowest/missing will be dropped
+    8% Course Participation: in-class activities + iClicker ~~4~~ 5 lowest/missing will be dropped

 > Note: **There will be no midterms or final exams.**

 Quizzes will be weekly unless announced otherwise during the previous week/class.

-**iClicker participation** gets full credit if a student **responds** to 75% of questions asked during the class, rounded up (e.g., if there are 14 questions asked during the class you need to _answer_ 11 of them to get the participation point).
-Note that you do **not** need to get them all correct to get credit but there might occasionally be extra points for those who get all or almost all correctly answered.
+**iClicker participation** gets full credit if a student **responds** to ~~75%~~ 50% of questions asked during the class, rounded up (e.g., if there are 14 questions asked during the class you need to _answer_ ~~11~~ 7 of them to get the participation point).
+* iClicker is graded for participation.
+* Note that you do **not** need to get all questions correct to get credit but there might occasionally be extra points for those who get all or almost all correctly answered.

 Final course grade will use the 90/80/70/60 scale, with +/- grades (i.e., it is possible to get B-, B, B+, etc. for example, if your grade is somewhere between 80 and 90).